Silhouettes of six people standing near the ocean at sunset with the sun shining through one person's torso.

 If you’re still reading at this point, I’d guess you’re either completely on board with what we’re saying, or you think we’re pure lunatics!
 But either way, you must be intrigued by how we plan to pull it off, and we want to be completely transparent about our plans and goals...

-So first off is generating an income so we can develop the project.
+First off is generating a stable income so we can develop the project.

 Currently, KindRoots is a ‘for profit’ business, with profits from the sale of our products supporting our low-cost, low-impact lifestyle, whilst working towards acquiring land we can use to help others.
-Neither of us come from money, and we’re both doing this off our own backs with the little savings we have, along with our combined knowledge of ‘the system’ and the natural world.
-We don’t want to ask for donations, we would rather offer products and services to our supporters.
-So, (shameless plug alert!) if you want to support us, just buy some of our stuff, even if it’s just to gift it to someone else!
+Neither of us come from money, and we’re both doing this off our own backs with the little savings we have and a lot of hard work, along with our combined knowledge of ‘the system’ and the natural world.

 All you need to do is choose a different path, try something new…